 God sees their fear (real fear) and reminds them who He is and what He does.
 I love that God repeats Himself, “Fear not, for you will not be put to shame,” several times in this one chapter!

 From this passage, we observe that Israel had real shame.
 They had messed up so bad they were sure God would give up on them.
 Can you relate?

 But God is not a God who puts us to shame.
 Shame comes from the enemy.

-Guilt, however, is knowing the facts of our crime, followed by a feeling that induces one to do something to make it right.
+- Guilt is knowing the facts of our crime, followed by a feeling that induces us to do something to make it right.

 Just look up shame and reproach in the bible and you will see over and over again that we have been set free from shame.
-Even when we see shame in the old testament we see God delivering us from it!
+Even when we see shame in the Old Testament we see God’s deliverance from it!